-The Delaware Valley School District primarily uses the Ability - Achievement Discrepency Model as the method for identifying students with specific learning disabilities.
-Aspects of the Response to Instruction and Intervention Model are considered when determining special education eligibility, including success or lack of success in early intervening programs.
-The district has made progress towards expanding our range of early intervening programs and supports through the use of a tiered system and has recently rehired several Reading Specialists lost to budget cuts in previous years.
+The Delaware Valley School District primarily uses the Ability - Achievement Discrepancy Model as the method for identifying students with specific learning disabilities.
+Aspects of the Response to Instruction and Intervention Model are considered when determining special education eligibility, including adequate or insufficient academic progress in early intervening programs.
+The district continues to expand our range of early intervening programs and supports to address at-risk learners.